Haganah: 1936–1939 Arab revolt in Palestine

-During the 1936–1939 Arab revolt in Palestine, the Haganah worked to protect British interests and to quell Arab rebellion using the FOSH, and then Hish units.
+During the 1936–1939 Arab revolt in Palestine, the Haganah worked to protect British interests and to quell the rebellion using the Posh and then the Hish units.
 At that time, the Haganah fielded 10,000 mobilized men along with 40,000 reservists.
 Although the British administration did not officially recognize the Haganah, the British security forces cooperated with it by forming the Jewish Settlement Police, Jewish Supernumerary Police and Special Night Squads, which were trained and led by Colonel Orde Wingate.
 The battle experience gained during the training was useful in the 1948 Arab–Israeli War.

-Support from Poland
+Support from the Second Polish Republic

 During the interwar period, as part of its policy of supporting a Jewish state in Palestine in order to facilitate mass Jewish emigration from its territory, the Second Polish Republic provided military training and weapons to Zionist paramilitary groups, including Haganah.
-Envoys from Haganah headed by Yehuda Arazi received dozens of shipments with military supplies, including 2750 Mauser rifles, 225 RKM machine guns, 10,000 hand grenades, two million bullets for rifles and machine guns, and a large number of pistols with ammunition.
+Envoys from Haganah headed by Yehuda Arazi received dozens of shipments with military supplies, including 2,750 Mauser rifles, 225 RKM machine guns, 10,000 hand grenades, two million bullets for rifles and machine guns, and a large number of pistols with ammunition.
 The British exerted heavy pressure on the Polish government to stop these deliveries.
 One of the last purchases of Arazi were two airplanes and two gliders.
 When he fled Poland to France, around 500 rifles were abandoned in a Warsaw warehouse.
-Members of the Haganah were also trained in a military camp in Rembertow along with Betar members between the years 1931 and 1937; it is estimated that training courses at the camp were attended by around 8,000 to 10,000 participants during their existence.
+Members of the Haganah were also trained in a military camp in Rembertow along with Betar members between 1931 and 1937; it is estimated that training courses at the camp were attended by around 8,000 to 10,000 participants during their existence.